Saint Joseph's Arts Society founded by Ken Fulk - MASTERPIECE (Sold Out)

 Saint Joseph’s Arts Society and Foundation is a community dedicated to celebrating and supporting fine art, design, food, fashion, literature and performance.
 Housed in a 22,000-square-foot National Historic Landmark in the heart of San Francisco, Saint Joseph’s offers multi-disciplinary arts programming, performances and special events for subscribers, artists and the public.
 Launched in October 2018, the inaugural exhibition features work from Amsterdam-based duo, Jaap Sinke & Ferry van Tongeren who have dedicated themselves to the practice of fine art taxidermy.
 From swans, flamingos and snakes emerging from opaque baths to create "Unknown Poses," to the rich tableaus of their Dutch Masters series, to the life-size papier mache bears who serve as the "Angels Above Us," Sinke and van Tongeren have complemented the grandeur of this historic restoration.
 Saint Joseph's is also home to a site-specific installation from world-renowned artist and Prix de Rome winner Catherine Wagner.
 Perfectly placed under a fifty-foot dome at the heart of the church, Sala degli Imperatori, is a thirty-foot-high photograph of the Hall of Emperors at the Capitoline Museum in Rome.
 Carpenters Workshop Gallery, located on the mezzanine level, exhibits functional sculptures and collectible design by international rising and already established artists and designers.

-The Agrawal Collection
+The Agrawal Collection (Sold Out)

 This couple began collecting contemporary art over twenty years ago, and their collection now encompasses works by living artists from all over the world.
 Among the artists on display in their Sea Cliff home are Marilyn Minter, Yinka Shonibare MBE, Yoshitomo Nara, Hague Yang, Christian Marclay, Spencer Finch, Jitish Kallat, Simon Evans, Anne Collier, Tacita Dean, Pae White, and Wolfgang Tillmans, as well as Bay Area artists including Rosana Castrillo-Diaz, Trevor Paglen, and Jim Campbell, among others.